 You may also notice that the strap is attached with a wire that hangs down into the grip, which causes the thumb to rub with the forefinger when walking, thus may cause some blisters in extended hiking.
 Overall, the poles are generally lightweight, though rigid, there’s no noticeable rattles and vibration.
 It also has the replaceable tips, with easy assembly functionality.

-Features: Rubber grip with Rib pattern for minimized vibration, adjustable-width nylon webbing strap, comfortable woven lining, non-slip EVA foam grip, 3-section pole,
+Specific features: Rubber grip with Rib pattern for minimized vibration, adjustable-width nylon webbing strap, comfortable woven lining, non-slip EVA foam grip, 3-section pole,

-Best Use: All terrain trekking, hiking
+Best use: All terrain trekking, hiking

 Description: The Black Diamond Trail Back Trekking Poles provides good stability and quick adjustment for varying off-road and on-trail hiking.
 It has the Dual FlickLocks for total adjustability to suit changing terrains, with compatibility for a pair of baskets for customized 4-season trails (baskets are sold separately).
 The loops can be easily pulled for smaller and larger loops, with reflective features on the side.

 The easily adjustable height does not come loose, despite the lightweight construction and the slight difference in the circumference.

 The pole’s cork grip allows for comfortable hold quite below the handles but you will see that the smaller baskets are the only ones attached, without the inclusion of powder baskets which helps you stay on top of snow surfaces.